TruJan34/GoodReadsAPI/README.md

 3. run "npm install" command.
 3. run "node index.js" command.
 4. you will see "Example app listening on port 4000!".
 Then your done!
+5. Open "http://localhost:4000" in browser.
+You will see "Working...!" message